tsteinholz/panda3d/README.md

 compile Panda3D, which can be acquired from [here](https://www.panda3d.org/download/panda3d-1.10.4.1/panda3d-1.10.4.1-tools-mac.tar.gz).

-After placing the thirdparty directory inside the panda3d source directory, you may build Panda3D using a command like the following:
+After placing the thirdparty directory inside the panda3d source directory, or setting the `MAKEPANDA_THIRDPARTY` environmental variable to the thirdparty directory, you may build Panda3D using a command like the following:

 ```bash
 python makepanda/makepanda.py --everything --installer